SR 530 Slide Memorial

 At this time, all design ideas are conceptual.
 Parks will continue meeting with families, survivors, responders and volunteers to further refine the design and develop content for the Memorial.

-Parks staff estimates the total cost of the SR 530 Slide Memorial somewhere between $6-7 Million and has set aside seed money to begin the process of design.
-Funding is needed to complete the necessary studies, civil design and engineering of the site as well as construction of the Memorial and installation of its components.
-Additional improvements include installing a low barrier along the Whitehorse Regional Trail to discourage trail users and Memorial visitors from accessing the mudslide debris area.
-Parks is also working with a structural engineering team from Chudgar Engineering to preserve the First Responder flag pole and build a permanent foundation for it.
-If enough money is raised for the project, additional funds will be placed in a long-term Maintenance and Operation endowment.
-Details of the Fundraising Plan can be found in the SR 530 Slide Memorial Fundraising Packet (PDF).
+Parks staff estimates the total cost of the SR 530 Slide Memorial to be about $5 million and has received donations to complete the design.
+Funding is needed to complete the construction of the memorial and installation of its components.
+Additional improvements include installing a low barrier along the Whitehorse Regional Trail to discourage trail users and memorial visitors from accessing the mudslide debris area.
+If enough money is raised for the project, additional funds will be placed in a long-term maintenance and operation endowment.
+Information about the fundraising plan can be found in the 2018 SR 530 Slide Memorial Fundraising Packet (PDF), although some of the details of the design have since been refined.

 Donations for materials, services or funds can be accepted through the Snohomish County Parks Donation Fund.
 All proceeds collected for the SR 530 Slide Memorial will be 100 percent dedicated to the project.
 Please contact one of the staff members below for additional information about donations, or visit the project website.